 Whenever I send out an email, it’s like a payday.
 What may work for me may not for you.
 I’ve always said that each author platform is unique, so you’re going to want to try some things out before adopting what everyone else “seems” to be doing.

 And I’m not saying this is the ONLY way to go about establishing your author platform.
 What I am saying, though, is, sometimes it’s a good idea to get your bearings first before you focus so heavily on ranks and status.
 Get your feet wet.
 Develop some influence naturally.
 You know, put in some time investment and see what works best for you.
 Get some friends in the author world who will share your book.
 Make friends.
 Real ones.
 Not bought ones.

-I’ll be including the link to my friend’s research and discovery soon, so you can see the analysis report that she paid to have done on this author’s Instagram account we looked at and other social media accounts, along with reports showing fraudulent reviews on Amazon.
+I’ll be including the link to my friend’s research and discovery, so you can see the analysis report that she paid to have done on this author’s Instagram account, Twitter account and other social media accounts, along with reports showing fraudulent reviews on Amazon.
 I think it’ll be educational for you to see what to look for so you can spot fraudulent influencers and bought bestseller ranks.

 Until then, I want you to be able to weigh in on this objectively.
 Obviously, almost all of us in the author market believe that fake, Fiverr-issued, for example, reviews are fraudulent and wrong.
 Do you think fake social media followers in the author market is a form of fraud… as there have been court cases involving influencer fraud?

 When shopping in the nonfiction market, do you ever check out the social media numbers of the author to see if they’re really an expert before you buy their book?
 Do you still buy books that clearly have fake reviews on Amazon?
 I’d love to hear your comments and thoughts on this.